 You need a circle of valuable people who will push you to grow.

-Going back to my original example of how I built my business, I found people who were doing something that I wanted to do.
-Then, I tweaked it.
-The people that I learned from were basically doing what I wanted to do in one place, and I wanted to do it across the whole country.
+Returning to the original example of how our founder built his business, he found people doing something he wanted to do.
+Then, he tweaked it.
+The people that he learned from were doing what he wanted to do in one place, and he wanted to do it across the whole country.

 But they had the skills of what worked.

-That is how I would grow.
-If you’re still surrounded by people from high school who are hanging around bars in town, then it’s probably time for you to get some new friends.
+That is how he would grow.
+If you’re still surrounded by people from high school who are still hanging around the same bars, then it’s probably time for you to make some new friends.
 You only grow as much as what you’re surrounded by.

 If you’re surrounding yourself with people who are small-minded or unfamiliar with where you’re going, that’s going to hold you back.

-I’ve known folks over the years who don’t understand how it’s possible to make over $100,000 a year or how it’s possible to make more than $10,000 a month.
-If you’re asking that with such incredulity then you’re probably never going to make over $10,000 a month.
+We’ve known folks over the years who don’t understand how it’s possible to make over $100,000 a year or how it’s possible to make more than $10,000 a month if you’re asking that with such doubt, then you’ll probably never make over $10,000 a month.

-One of the things I’ve done to become more successful is surround myself with people who make a lot of money because being around people who have already done it helped me to realize that it was possible.
+One of the things our founder has done to become more successful is surround himself with people who make a lot of money because being around people who have already done it helped him to realize that it was possible.

 You may never reach certain levels, but you at least know it’s possible.
-I’ve met people who have made hundreds of millions of dollars in their lifetime.
-That might not ever happen to me, but I know that’s a real possibility.
+You can meet people who have made hundreds of millions of dollars in their lifetime.
+That might not ever happen to you, but you know that’s a real possibility.

-Some of the most fascinating people for me to spend my time with are folks in their 50s and 60s who have been successful in business for 30+ years.
+Some of the most fascinating people to spend your time with are folks in their 50s and 60s who have been successful in business for 30+ years.
 They’ve seen it all.
-They’re the guys who have been sued, the government has come after them, they’ve faced it all.
+They’re the guys who have been sued, and the government has come after them.
+They’ve faced it all.
 There’s nothing you can do to shock them because they’ve seen it all.

-I’d much rather learn from people like that – people who have been around the block.
-If you surround yourself with this type, you’re going to have more opportunities to grow than you would hanging out with someone who’s been successful for just a year and a half.
+It’s so much better to learn from people who have been around the block.
+If you surround yourself with this type, you’re going to have more opportunities to grow than you would have hanging out with someone who’s been successful for just a year and a half.

 You also have to learn your flaws from a personality standpoint.
-I don’t suffer fools perhaps as well as I should.
-I used to constantly feel bad when I would bring fools into my life and then get frustrated with that.
-My solution has been to tighten the hiring process.
-This allows us to find only great people to work with.
+Our founder says he doesn’t suffer fools perhaps as well as he should.
+He used to constantly feel bad when he would bring fools into his life and then get frustrated with that.
+His solution has been to tighten the hiring process, allowing him to find only great people to work with.

-There are certain things I’ve never gelled with.
-There are personality types I don’t get along with.
-I’d rather not have those people around.
-Rather than trying to push through things that aren’t a fit for me, I’ve found sometimes it’s better to go around it.
+There are certain things he’s never gelled with.
+There are personality types he doesn’t get along with.
+He’d rather not have those people around.
+Rather than trying to push through things that aren’t a fit for him, he’s found sometimes it’s better to go around it.